 These books are available to be borrowed from the Economics Department's Barr Library.
 To borrow a book,

-see Liz Jenkins at the reception desk in the Economics Department.
+see Liz Jenkins in the Economics Department.

 Advanced Microeconomic Theory, by G.Jehle & P.Reny.

 Microeconomic Theory, by A.Mas-Colell, M.Whinston, and J.Green.

 General Equilibrium and Welfare Economics: An Introduction, by James C. Moore.

 General Equilibrium, Overlapping Generations Models, and Optimal Growth Theory, by Truman Bewley.